JSandusky/TypeGen/readme.md

 # TypeGen

-Limited stream parser to reflect C++ code into for type inspection.
+Limited stream parser to reflect C++ code for type inspection.
 It relies on reasonably minimal annotation of source code to work in order to constrain the subset of C++ that it has to manage to parse in order to build a database that can be used for code generation tasks.

 Var-args macros are used so arbitrary parameters can be provided